Holsters for Self Defense: A Guide to Carrying Concealed

 When it comes to what holster is best for you, there is no right answer.
 It depends on what gun you’re carrying, where you’re carrying it, what you’re wearing, and how comfortable you are with it.

-That being said, some holsters are way better than others.
+That said, some holsters are way better than others.
 A quality holster always performs better, as does one that’s made specifically for your make and model of firearm.

-Here are some of the best brands of holsters for self defense.
+Here are some of the best brands of holsters for self-defense.

 - Galco